AndrejStojkovic/card-deck/README.md

 <body>
 ```

-Then you have to create a new js file or just simple write in another <script> tag before the card-deck script tag.
+Then you have to create a new js file or just simple write in another <script> tag.

 Code:
 ```javascript